 v.
 Resident Troubleshooting – See RESIDENT TROUBLESHOOTING GUIDE for simple, effective solutions to common work orders that we receive.
 You could save yourself a repair deductible and solve the problem quicker!

 vi.
 HVAC Maintenance – The resident will be billed a mandatory $10/month charge for a filter delivery service starting on the first day of the lease.
-The exact filter size(s) will be delivered to your door every 3 to 6 months, (depending on the type of filter) so that the resident has a visible reminder to change the filter.
+The exact filter size(s) will be delivered to your door a minimum of every 3-6 months (depending on the type of filter) so that the resident has a visible reminder to change the filter.
 This should result in a unit that operates more efficiently and ultimately lower utility costs for the resident.
+The resident is required to change the filter every time it arrives in the mail.
 Failure to change filters will result in a full HVAC servicing that will be billed to the resident.
 Resident to pour ¼ cup bleach in the primary condensate pipe every 6 months.

 d.
 Rules and Regulations